-How to Avoid Colostomy Bag Problems Like Leaks and Blow-Outs
+How to Avoid Colostomy Bag Problems (Leaks and Blowouts)

 When you have a colostomy bag, one unexpected problem that can occur is a bag "blow-out."

 True, this term may alarm you if you are a new ostomate, but it’s not as if the pouch "blows off" from your abdomen onto your face!

 What happens in the case of a bag blow-out is that the waxy faceplate of the colostomy bag begins to flex and lift up from around the stoma.

 When this happens, feces expelled through the stoma will begin to seep through and fill the open spaces of the faceplate.
 As the gap widens, more stool seeps into these gaps and this eventually causes the accumulating waste to "blow" a section of the pouch open.
 This can pose a really nasty situation if it's not remedied quickly.

 There are a few things that may cause a stoma bag blow out.
 The stoma itself may: